Breast Care Center

 Mammograms play a central part in the early detection of breast cancer because they can detect changes in the breast that may be early signs of cancer, but are too small or subtle to be felt.

-At Minden Medical Center, getting a mammogram is a simple 25-minute procedure.
-We offer it as an outpatient service in our new Breast Care Center.
-The Center is equipped with safe and advanced technology.
-The Center is staffed exclusively by registered women technologists who can show special consideration because they understand your feelings and your need for privacy first hand.
+At Minden Medical Center, getting a mammogram is a simple procedure offered as an outpatient service in our Breast Care Center.
+The Center is equipped with safe and advanced technology and is staffed exclusively by registered women technologists who show special consideration because they understand your feelings and your need for privacy first hand.